JanPastorek/Bachelor-Thesis/README.md

 NonLocalGame provides API for doing operations on versions of nonlocalenvironments.

-There are so far four versions of non local environments.
+There are so far six versions of non local environments.

 * CHSHPrototype - is just a prototype that uses fixed gates(path) to illustrate how CHSH game (basic nonlocal game) works.

+* NlgDeterministic - is a way to generate best strategies for 2-player, 2-question games classicaly

+* NlgParalelClassical - is a way to generate best strategies for 2-player, n-questions games classicaly

 * NlgDiscreteStatesActions - is fully functioning nonlocal game discrete environment optimized for discrete states and actions to be used on this environment.
 Can either use discrete gates as input, or can use simulated annealing on each step's action's gate which always chooses suboptimal gate as action.